World tree: Gnosticism

 According to the Gnostic codex On the Origin of the World, the tree of immortal life is in the north of paradise, which is outside the circuit of the Sun and Moon in the luxuriant Earth.
 Its height is so great it reaches Heaven.
 Its leaves are described as resembling cypress, the color of the tree is like the Sun, its fruit is like clusters of white grapes and its branches are beautiful.
 The tree will provide life for the innocent during the consummation of the age.

 Mandaean scrolls often include abstract illustrations of world trees that represent the living, interconnected nature of the cosmos.
 In Mandaeism, the date palm (Mandaic: sindirka) symbolizes the cosmic tree and is often associated with the cosmic wellspring (Mandaic: aina).
 The date palm and wellspring are often mentioned together as heavenly symbols in Mandaean texts.
 The date palm takes on masculine symbolism, while the wellspring takes on feminine symbolism.

 Armenian mythology

 Armenian professor Hrach Martirosyan argues for the presence, in Armenian mythology, of a serpentine creature named Andndayin ōj, that lives in the (abyssal) waters that circundate the World Tree.

 Georgian mythology

 According to scholarship, Georgian mythology also attests a rivalry between mythical bird Paskunji, which lives in the underworld on the top of a tree, and a snake that menaces its nestlings.

+Hittite culture

+A similar imagery is attested in Hittite literature: a snake encircles the base of a tree, an eagle perches atop it, and a bee occupies its middle, which Craig Melchert considers to be a version of the "world tree" or "tree of life" motif.